What is NBIA?

 MPAN, or Mitochondrial-membrane Protein-Associated Neurodegeneration, is caused by the autosomal recessive gene, C19orf12.
 Onset occurs in childhood to early adulthood with dystonia, spasticity, weakness, optic atrophy and neuropsychiatric changes.

 Affected individuals have global developmental delay during childhood with slow motor and cognitive gains.
 However, during adolescence or adulthood, they experience a relatively sudden onset of progressive dystonia-parkinsonism and dementia.

 Aceruloplasminemia has mainly been studied in Japan, where it occurs in about one per 2 million adults.
 It is unclear how often it occurs in other populations.
 The gene responsible is CP.
 It is unusual from other forms of NBIA because iron accumulates not just in the brain, but in other organs, including the liver.
 The main symptoms are retinal degeneration, diabetes, and neurologic disease related to iron build-up in the basal ganglia.
 Movement problems include face and neck dystonia, blepharospasm, tremors, and jerky movements.

 FAHN, or Fatty Acid Hydroxylase-associated Neurodegeneration, is caused by a mutation in the FA2H gene.
 At present, only a few families have been identified with this rare form of NBIA.
 Onset occurs in childhood featuring leg dystonia, weakness and falling.
 Affected individuals also experience optic atrophy, profound cerebellar atrophy and white matter changes in the brain, in addition to high brain iron.

 Kufor-Rakeb is named for the village in Jordan where it was first described in 1994.
 In 2010, a mutation in the ATP13A2 gene was deemed responsible.
-No U.S. families have yet been found to have this form of NBIA, but there are a few in South America, the Middle East, Asian countries and one from Italy.
+Two individuals in the United States have been found to have this form of NBIA, and there are a few in South America, the Middle East, Asian countries and one from Italy.
 It has been suggested that only a portion of cases may have iron accumulation; it may develop late in disease course, or it may only be associated with more severe mutations.
 Symptoms include juvenile parkinsonism, dementia, abnormal eye movements and involuntary jerking of facial and finger muscles.